EricASC6/time-bound-computation/README.md

 booleans.
 It is flexible, dynamic and its type is not fixed.

 On the other hand, numpy multidimensional arrays are fixed, meaning that it can strictly contain one data type within.
-You would never find an int type and a string type together numpy arrays.
+You would never find an int type and a string type together in numpy arrays.
 What does this mean?

 SPEED!!!